simplenlg/simplenlg/README.md

 SimpleNLG for other languages
 -----------------------------

-French 🇫🇷: A version of SimpleNLG for *French* is avaliable from [this page](http://www-etud.iro.umontreal.ca/~vaudrypl/snlgbil/snlgEnFr_english.html).
+French 🇫🇷: A version of SimpleNLG for *French* of SimpleNLG4 is avaliable from [this page](http://www-etud.iro.umontreal.ca/~vaudrypl/snlgbil/snlgEnFr_english.html).

 Italian 🇮🇹: The *Italian* version of SimpleNLG 4 is avaliable from [this page](https://github.com/alexmazzei/SimpleNLG-IT).

 Spanish 🇪🇸: The *Spanish* version of SimpleNLG 4 is avaliable from [this page](https://github.com/citiususc/SimpleNLG-ES).

-Brazilian Portguese 🇧🇷: The *Brazilian Portgue* version of SimpleNLG 4 is avaliable from [this page](https://github.com/rdeoliveira/simplenlg-bp).
+Brazilian Portguese 🇧🇷: The *Brazilian Portguese* version of SimpleNLG 4 is avaliable from [this page](https://github.com/rdeoliveira/simplenlg-bp).

 Dutch 🇳🇱: The *Dutch* version of SimpleNLG 4 is avaliable from [this page](https://github.com/rfdj/SimpleNLG-NL).